goodeggs/model-mixin/README.md

 In this quest we've been using a strategy in our apps at Good Eggs that achieves a similar end with a different strategy.
 We write mixins that add behavior to models from different frameworks.
-So if you have reference to a User model in Mongoose or Backbone, it has the same interface backed by the same code.
+So if you have reference to a User model in Mongoose or Backbone or as a JavaScript object from a JSON API, it has the same interface backed by the same code.
 It's not the final answer but yields a ton of immediate benefit in minimizing code duplication and sharing behavior across browser and server.

 ## Usage